stephenslab/dsc-log-fold-change/README.md

 Methods will output:

-  - $log_fold_change a vector of estimates of log(mu1/mu2) for each gene where mu1 is the mean of group 1 and mu2 is the mean of group 2
+  - $log_fold_change_est a vector of estimates of log(mu1/mu2) for each gene where mu1 is the mean of group 1 and mu2 is the mean of group 2
   - $s_hat a vector of standard error for the estimated $log_fold_change
   - $p a p-vector of p values testing whether each log-fold change is 0

+# Data

 We will create synthetic data (from real data) that have known log-fold-change values, and compare the estimates with the real values.
 We will also assess calibration of p values (eg on null data, we should get uniform p values) and power.

-# Data

-We will start by creating null data by sampling two group at random from real data.)
+To create data we will take a file containing count data and select samples at random to create two groups.
+These will be "null" data.

+Input:
+  - file of data
+  - n1 sample size for group 1
+  - n2 sample size for group 2
+  - p number of genes
+  - pi0 proportion of nulls
+  - g a distribution on non-zero effects

+Output:
+  - $Y1
+  - $Y2
+  - $log-fold-change (true value of log_fold_change for each gene)

 # Methods